 Having said this, it is just as common for a self-employed worker or if you work for a firm, to find suppliers that do not make the complete invoice, the reasons to not emit this can be, lack of time, knowledge or even because the client did not request it.
-In these cases, there are suppliers that give an invoice that cannot be considered a complete invoice which is an inconvenience for the client.
+In these cases, some suppliers give an invoice that cannot be considered a complete one, which is an inconvenience for the client.

 There are various cases of suppliers who legally do not have to emit a complete invoice and we will focus the analysis on how it economically affects the impossibility of deducting tax the lack of an invoice and not the legal responsibility of working with those who find the submerged economy that in any case should not be considered.